njanirudh/book-shelf-python/README.md

 Important feature that can be added :

-1. Exception handeling .
+1. Exception handling .
 2. Saving the book cover thumbnail in the db.
 3. Input sanitization.
-4. Wether the books have been lent to someone or not.
+4. Whether the books have been lent to someone or not.
 5. UI for the software.